Charles Ryrie vs C.I. Scofield Study Bible: What’s the Difference?

 What is dispensational premillennialism?

-The word “premillennialism” refers to the belief that Jesus will return to Earth prior to the 1,000-year period described in Revelation 20:1-6.
+The word “premillennialism” refers to the belief that Jesus will return to Earth before the 1,000 years described in Revelation 20:1-6.

-Premillennilaism is often contrasted with amillennialism, which literally means “no millennium,” yet it’s the belief that the 1,000-year period described in Revelation 20 is the time between Christ’s first and second coming.
+Premillennialism is often contrasted with amillennialism, which means “no millennium,” yet it’s the belief that the 1,000-year period described in Revelation 20 is the time between Christ’s first and second coming.
 Amillennialism, therefore, interprets 1,000 figuratively.

 What is dispensationalism?